Exploration of trivial and non-trivial electronic phases and of collinear and non-collinear magnetic phases in low-spin d$^5$ perovskites: GEOMETRICAL DESIGN FOR INDUCING ROTATION AND TILTING

 \section{GEOMETRICAL DESIGN FOR INDUCING ROTATION AND TILTING}

 The geometrical design for inducing rotation in the $ab$ plane is shown in Fig. \ref{rot}.
-This geometrical design differs from the equilibrium orthorhombic structure.
+This geometrical design differs from the equilibrium orthorhombic structure (see Fig. \ref{dis_struct}).
 For the former, the Ir-O bond lengths are uniform while the Ir-O-Ir bond-angles vary to facilitate the rotation and tilting.
 However, for the latter both bond-lengths and bond angles are anisotropic to minimize the energy.
 Therefore, this geometrical design can explicitly examine the effect of rotation and tilting on spin ordering.
 To do a quantitative measure of it, we have specifically considered the case of $bc$ plane tilting only.
 For analyzing the effect of structural distortions, a $\sqrt{2}a_\mathrm{0} \times \sqrt{2}a_\mathrm{0} \times 2a_\mathrm{0}$ supercell is designed.
 Further distortion is induced in the supercell geometry by displacing the oxygen atoms in the $ab$ (for rotation) as well in the $bc$ (for tilting) plane keeping the Ir-O bond length fixed.
 The geometrical design for inducing rotation is shown in Fig. \ref{rot}.
 For facilitating $\theta_\mathrm{r}$, oxygen atoms are displaced from their mean position O(x,y) to O$^\prime$(x$^\prime$, y$^\prime$).
 In this process the lattice parameter changes from $a$ to a$^\prime$ to maintain the constant bond length.
 By using similar geometry the tilting is designed in the $bc$ plane.
-The lattice parameter for distorted structure and coordinates of displaced oxygen atoms are related by the following equations.
+The lattice parameter for distorted structure and the coordinates of displaced oxygen atoms are related to each other by the following equations,